Leighzer/SnakeGame/README.md

 # SnakeGame
-Console based Snake game in c#.
+Console based snake game and engine written from scratch in c#.